Stripe Makassar Community

 Practical workshops, not generic API tours.

-The online sessions include code-level material for developers, but founders and product builders are welcome if they want to understand the architecture behind credits, subscriptions, async jobs, and monetization.
+The online series include code-level material for developers, but founders and product builders are welcome if they want to understand the architecture behind credits, subscriptions, async jobs, and monetization.

 Who is this series for?